 - Lack of informed consent to a medical procedure.

 - Failure to refer to a specialist, such as an oral surgeon or orthodontist.

 - Failure to properly treat periodontal disease.

-- Failure to render appropriate endodontal care.
+- Failure to render appropriate endodontic care.

 - Failure to appropriately place, treat, or follow up with dental implants.

 - Improper tooth extraction or root canal (which can cause nerve injuries, including permanent nerve damage).

 - Failure to appropriately extract teeth (such as pulling the wrong tooth or using the wrong material for fillings).

 - Failure to appropriately treat with orthodontics.

 - Failure to diagnose or treat temporomandibular joint (TMJ) disorders.